 Late 20th Century: The South Side Diversifies

 Following the fights for civil rights in the 1960s, people of color had more options as to where to live in the city.
-Previously relegated to the near North Side or the Mill Creek Valley area, African-Americans began to spread out into other parts of the city (though not always by choice, but rather through displacement by so-called urban renewal).
+Previously relegated to the near North Side or the Mill Creek Valley area, Black people began to spread out into other parts of the city (though not always by choice, but rather through displacement by so-called urban renewal).

-The South Side had been solidly white for most of its history, but in the 1970s and 1980s, African-Americans began to move into neighborhoods on the near South Side, partially filling the vacuum as whites continued to move to the ever-expanding suburbs.
+The South Side had been solidly white for most of its history, but in the 1970s and 1980s, Blacks began to move into neighborhoods on the near South Side, partially filling the vacuum as whites continued to move to the ever-expanding suburbs.

 Turn of the Millennium: Change Brings Stability